How can I cool my horse off in the summer after exercise?

 When your horse is done with exercise, time to strip tack and take temps.
 Often, in the height of summer, I will go to the cross ties, strip tack quickly, douse and scrap with water, and hand walk a few minutes in the shade.
 Finding a breeze helps, too.
 Then I can return to the cross ties and really get down to it.

 Use cool water to rinse your horse.
 I like to use super cold water on the legs to cool the tendons, you can also use super cold water on the major vessels of the hind legs on the inner side of the gaskin area.
 This cools the blood returning to the heart.
 You absolutely can use cold water on the barrel and body, but my horses both flinch and suck up when I do that, so I start will cool water and adjust the temperature down as they get used to the cold.
 Scraping the water off is just as important as putting it on.
-Water not scraped off will act as insulation and heat up, thus heating your horse.
+Water that is not scraped off will act as insulation and heat up, thus heating your horse.
 Get coordinated and learn to hose with one hand and scrape with the other.
 (I think it’s best to practice this when your friend is in the next wash stall over, your lack of coordination will get them pretty wet.)

 Drying your horse in a breezy and shady spot is great, a fan or fan/misting system is also good.
 It’s the evaporation of water by the air flow that helps your buddy cool off.
 Avoid using the sun to dry during hot days.